Facebook Pixel 8 Things You Need to Know Before Visiting Bhutan

 6) Bhutanese love spicy food

-Almost every local cuisine contain chillies in one way or another.
-And the locals can take extremely spicy food.
+Almost every local cuisine contains chillies in one way or another.
+And the locals can eat extremely spicy food.
 But worry not if you don’t fancy chillies.
 Because the Bhutanese will tone down the spice level for foreigners who cannot take hot stuff.

 Aside from chillies, the Bhutanese absolutely love cheese.
 In fact, chilli cheese (ema datshi) is a dish that’s so well-loved, it’s deemed the national dish of Bhutan.